 In Bavaria (south-eastern region): Bavarian language.
-A West Germanic language spoken in parts of Bavaria and Austria is dated back to the 12th century.
+A West Germanic language spoken in parts of Bavaria and Austria dates back to the 12th century.
 Bavaria is a region in southeastern Germany.
-Inhabited by the Bavarians until 955, it was united with the rest of the Frankish kingdom as a duchy after that date.
+Inhabited by the Bavarians until 955, it was united with the rest of the Frankish kingdom as a duchy.

-During World War II, Bavaria had been a refuge from persecution for many artists and scientists, notably for those who had been denounced as non-Aryan by reason of their Jewish or leftist political views.
+During World War II, Bavaria was a refuge from persecution for many artists and scientists, notably for those denounced as non-Aryan because of their Jewish or leftist political views.

-Bavarian was formerly spoken in parts of the southern Czech Republic and western Hungary.
+Bavarian was formerly spoken in southern Czech Republic and western Hungary.
 Bavarian is a continuum of more or less mutually intelligible local and regional variants, some of which are mutually unintelligible with Standard German.

-Its limited intelligibility with Standard German makes it difficult for most people to code-switch to it, but many speakers can code-switch to Standard German when necessary.
+Its limited intelligibility with Standard German makes it difficult for most people to code-switch, but many speakers can code-switch to Standard German when necessary.

 Currently, there are 14,000,000 native speakers of this dialect.
 In Baden-Württemberg (southwestern region): Swabian German.
 Swabian is a dialect cluster of Alemannic German that belongs to the High German linguistic continuum.

-It is spoken in Swabia, which is located in western and central Baden-Württemberg (including Stuttgart) and southeastern Bavaria (Bavarian Swabia).
+It is spoken in Swabia, located in western and central Baden-Württemberg (including Stuttgart) and southeastern Bavaria (Bavarian Swabia).

 Swabia was home to many famous poets in the Middle Ages.
 The Swabian dialect has more of a lilting rhythm than standard German, so it sounds especially beautiful when spoken.
 It is mainly used in informal situations.

-About 5 million native speakers are estimated to live in Upper Swabia and about 6 million native speakers are estimated to live in total.
-Swabian, owing to its pronunciation and partly different syntax and lexicon, might be difficult for speakers of Standard German to comprehend.
+About 5 million native speakers are estimated to live in Upper Swabia, and about 6 million native speakers are estimated to live in total.
+Due to its pronunciation and partly different syntax and lexicon, Swabian might be difficult for speakers of Standard German to comprehend.

-In North Rhine-Westphalia (northwestern region): Westphalian dialect or commonly known as Westfalish, is one of the major dialect groups of West Low German.
+In North Rhine-Westphalia (northwestern region): Westphalian dialect, commonly known as Westfalish, is one of the major dialect groups of West Low German.

-Westphalia was formerly an independent kingdom, and it is now a region in northwestern Germany.
+Westphalia was formerly an independent kingdom, now a region in northwestern Germany.
 The language is mainly used in rural areas.

 There are about 6 million native speakers of Westphalian.
-It has a lot in common with Dutch and Afrikaans, as they are all Low German languages.
+It has much in common with Dutch and Afrikaans, as they are all Low German languages.
 The dialect of the German Westphalian region is now primarily spoken by the elderly.

 In Saarland (southwest region): Saarland dialect, French and German are both official languages in Saarland.
 And Saarland dialect is a mixture of Alemannic and Lorraine Franconian dialects.

-The dialect is mainly used in the family, but it has a strong influence on the dialects of east Luxembourg and east Belgium.
-The Saarland dialect sounds very melodic to the ears because it has a lot of French words in it.
+The dialect is mainly used in the family, but it strongly influences the dialects of east Luxembourg and east Belgium.
+The Saarland dialect sounds melodic to the ears because it has a lot of French words in it.

 It is spoken by about 330,000 people (as of 2006) in the German state of Saarland.
-While it has some features that make it unique, it is mutually intelligible with the dialects of the surrounding German regions.
+While some features make it unique, it is mutually intelligible with the dialects of the surrounding German regions.

 In some parts of eastern Germany, notably in Saxony-Anhalt, Sorbian is also recognized as a member of the minority languages.
 It belongs to the West Slavic Minority language group and is spoken by about 60,000 people.